smart-on-fhir/fhir-bulk-data-docs/authorization.md

 ## Scopes

-As backend services authorization involves no user or launch context, the existing SMART on FHIR scopes are not appropriate.
-Instead, applications SHALL use "system" scopes that parallel SMART "user" scopes.
+As the client authorization addressed by this specification involves no user or launch context, the existing SMART on FHIR scopes are not appropriate.
+Instead, clients SHALL use "system" scopes that parallel SMART "user" scopes.
 System scopes have the format `system/(:resourceType|*).(read|write|*)`-- which conveys the same access scope as the matching user format `user/(:resourceType|*).(read|write|*)`.